soupmatt/brew-gem/README.md

 the Rubygems release will track ahead of the Homebrew recipe, so to receive the latest features, use the Rubygems install instructions.

+*Warning*: If you previously installed `brew-gem` with Homebrew, the Rubygems install method will fail.
+Run `brew unlink brew-gem` or `brew uninstall brew-gem` first.

 Via Rubygems:

     gem install brew-gem